 Data warehousing is the combination of various processes and methods used for collecting and storing vast amounts of data for the purpose of query and analysis, in order to generate information and insights for business intelligence.

-The ETL process is used to Extract data from the source systems, Transform the data into a usable, queryable form and then Load said data to the destination database: the data warehouse.
+Getting the data from the business transaction systems to the analytical systems (known as data migration) involves the ETL Process.
+The ETL process is used to Extract data from the source systems, Transform the data into a usable, query-able form and then Load said data to the destination database: the data warehouse.
 This may also involve extracting and combining different data sets from a variety of disparate sources into a singular cohesive form.
-This process is referred to as data integration
+This process is referred to as data integration.

 Elements of Data Warehouse

-• Relational Database– To store and manage data from multiple sources.
+• Relational Database – To store and manage data from multiple sources.

-• ELT solution– Extraction, Loading, and Transformation solution to transfer the data for further analysis.
+• ELT solution – Extraction, Loading, and Transformation solution to transfer the data for further analysis.

 Cloud Data Warehouse and Modern Data Warehouse